— We take our content seriously. This article was written by a real person at BREL.

 Do You Want to Win at All Costs?

 While this isn’t a strategy we recommend, some Buyers will bid more for a home than they think it’s worth because they want that damn house.
-They consider the premium – the amount they offer beyond what they wanted to offer and what they think it’s worth – a type of insurance that will get them the house they want.
+They consider the premium – the amount they offer beyond what they want to offer and what they think it’s worth – a type of insurance that will get them the house they want.

 Pro Tip: You need to have a lot of financial flexibility to win at all costs.